 Having received and decoded the message, the idea snapped and crackled as it navigated the dendrites and lit up the neurons.
 Her expression said it all.
 Her smile and the mischievous twinkle in her eye said she understood.
 The mind sees.
 The arm extends.
 The hand reaches to caress.

 Recognizing, I’ve been fooled again.
 Shame on me.
 The point is, the ghost doesn’t have a body.
 None of this is really happening and I’m in-between again.
 Traveling the same dream again.

 “Do you understand what my dream means, Doctor Jones?”

 “Doctor?
 What doctor?
-You’re dreaming again,” my wife said, with a tired and slightly annoyed voice.
+You’re dreaming again,” my wife said, with a tired and slightly annoyed tone.
 “Go back to sleep.”
-She turned over, pulling the covers of the bed with her.
+She said, while pulling the covers to her side of the bed.

 (c) Copyright 2016